-These little Rice Krispie Easter Egg Nests were dropped off by the Easter Bunny!
-Aren’t they just the sweetest little treats?
+These adorable Rice Krispie Easter Egg Nests were dropped off by the Easter Bunny!
+Aren't they just the sweetest little treats?
+(Skip to recipe.)

 Cooking with Meredith